ropensci-org/blog-guidance/README.md

 # Contributing

-This is a work in progress.
+This is a work in progress.ok
 If you find any errors or things that need clarification, we would be grateful if you opened an issue or pull request in [this repository](https://github.com/ropensci-org/blog-guidance).

 We welcome contributions that adhere to our [Code of Conduct](https://ropensci.org/code-of-conduct/).